-A call to the function my_call(Node, Module, Function, Args, Timeout) below is equivalent to the call erpc:call(Node, Module, Function, Args, Timeout) if one disregards performance.call() can utilize a selective receive optimization which removes the need to scan the message queue from the beginning in order to find a matching message.
-The send_request()/receive_response() combination can, however, not utilize this optimization.
+A call to the function my_call(Node, Module, Function, Args, Timeout) below is equivalent to the call erpc:call(Node, Module, Function, Args, Timeout) if one disregards performance. erpc:call() can utilize a message queue optimization which removes the need to scan the whole message queue which the combination erpc:send_request()/erpc:receive_response() cannot.